Guidance on Coronavirus

 Will I be able to use College transport?

 Bus routes for buses currently remain the same, but may be subject to some minor changes dependant on numbers using the buses and social distancing guidelines.
+The buses will operate at normal capacity, but we will review this and put any relevant measures in place.

 Bus times are provided by the respective bus companies and are subject to change.
 Bus times are approximate so please be at the bus stop early.
 We accept no responsibility for any change to the service or reliability of the service.